awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

     --set 'authentication.allowedUserARNs={userARN1,userARN2}'
 ```

  Or, as the cluster administrator, grant the appropriate level of RBAC privileges to individual Kubernetes users\.
-For more information and examples, see [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+For more information and examples, see [Grant access to view Kubernetes cluster resources on an Amazon EKS console](connector-grant-access.md)\.

 ## Console error: **Amazon EKS can't communicate with your Kubernetes cluster API server\.
 The cluster must be in an ACTIVE state for successful connection\.
 Try again in few minutes\.**<a name="symp-con"></a>